geotools/geotools/docs/user/welcome/support.rst

 Question and Answer Forums
 --------------------------

-A recent fad is the advent of question and answer forums, while these websites are not an official means of communication they do offer a an advantage over the traditional email list in that good answers can be voted relevant.
+A recent fad is the advent of question and answer forums, while these websites are not an official means of communication they do offer an advantage over the traditional email list in that good answers can be voted relevant.

 Tips for use: